Golf course searched in hunt for weapon that killed nine-year-old Olivia

 “Our search teams are being supported by the North West Underwater Search Team and the Merseyside Police drone unit.”

-He said the search would take place in the area where the old Deysbrook Barracks used to be.
+He said the search is taking place in the area where the old Deysbrook Barracks used to be.

 Mr Kameen added: “My message to the offender is clear – we will not stop until we have the evidence to put you before the courts and behind bars.